-As of December 31, 2016, the face value of our outstanding fixed-rate debt was \$4.1 billion.
-We had floating-rate borrowings of \$50 million outstanding as of December 31, 2016 under our commercial paper program, and we expect to make additional floating rate borrowings under our commercial paper program or revolving credit facility as needed.
+As of December 31, 2017, the face value of our outstanding fixed-rate debt was \$4.6 billion.
+We have a commercial paper program under which we may issue commercial paper notes in an amount up to the available capacity under our \$1.0 billion revolving credit facility, and we expect to make additional floating rate borrowings under our commercial paper program or revolving credit facility as needed.
 As a result, we would have exposure to changes in short-term interest rates.
 We may also use interest rate derivatives to effectively convert some of our fixed-rate notes to floating-rate debt, thereby increasing our exposure to changes in short-term interest rates.
 In addition, the execution of our growth strategy and the refinancing of our existing debt could require that we issue additional fixed-rate debt, and consequently we also have potential exposure to changes in long-term interest rates.
 Rising interest rates could reduce the amount of cash we generate and materially adversely affect our liquidity and our ability to pay cash distributions.
 Moreover, the trading price of our units is sensitive to changes in interest rates and could be materially adversely affected by any increase in interest rates.